awnumar/memguard/README.md

 $ go get github.com/awnumar/memguard
 ```

-We **strongly** encourage you to vendor your dependencies for a clean and reliable build.
-Go [modules](https://github.com/golang/go/wiki/Modules) make this task relatively frictionless.
+We **strongly** encourage you to pin a specific version for a clean and reliable build.
+This can be accomplished using [modules](https://github.com/golang/go/wiki/Modules).

 ## Contributing

+* Using the package and identifying points of friction.
 * Reading the source code and looking for improvements.
 * Adding interesting and useful program samples to [`./examples`](examples).
 * Developing Proof-of-Concept attacks and mitigations.
-* Help with formalizing an appropriate threat model.
 * Improving compatibility with more kernels and architectures.
 * Implementing kernel-specific and cpu-specific protections.
-* Systems to further harden [`core::Coffer`](core/coffer.go) against attack.
-* Improve handling of segmentation faults to purge secrets before crashing.
-* Write forks of popular crypto and security APIs using memguard.
+* Writing useful security and crypto libraries that utilise memguard.
-* Submit performance improvements or benchmarking code.
+* Submitting performance improvements or benchmarking code.

 Issues are for reporting bugs and for discussion on proposals.
 Pull requests should be made against master.

+## Future goals

+* Ability to stream data to and from encrypted enclave objects.
+* Catch segmentation faults to wipe memory before crashing.
+* Evaluate and improve the strategies in place, particularly for [Coffer](core/coffer.go) objects.
+* Formalise a threat model and evaluate our performance in regards to it.
+* Use lessons learned to apply patches upstream to the Go language and runtime.